patogeno/pdf-regex-search/README.md

 ## Features

 - Search for regex patterns in multiple PDF files
+- Case-insensitive regex matching by default, with an option for case-sensitive searches
 - Include or exclude files based on regex patterns in filenames
 - Save and load search configurations
 - Verbose output option for detailed search results